hidashhi/api-doc/rest.md

 <a id="introduction"></a>
 ## Introduction

 The REST methodology uses JSON as the output format for the API.
 We may extend our support to other formats, but we recommend to use JSON at all times.
-All requests have to be made via HTTP.
+All requests have to be made via HTTPS.

-<a id="authentication"></a>
-## Authentication

-The HidashHi REST API supports cookie session and [OAuth2](http://oauth.net/2/) token authentication.

-<a id="oauth2"></a>
-### OpenAuth 2 / Token Authentication

-// TODO

 <a id="desc_userProfile"></a>
 ## User profile handling